-The use of financial instruments to increase potential returns, including derivatives and other types of transactions used for investment (non-hedging) purposes, may cause the fund to be more volatile than if it had not been leveraged.
+Leverage risk associated with financial instruments and practices: The use of certain financial instruments, including derivatives and other types of transactions used for investment (non-hedging) purposes (as applicable), and the engagement in certain practices, such as the investment of proceeds received in connection with short sales, to increase potential returns may cause the fund to be more volatile than if it had not been leveraged.
 The use of leverage may also accelerate the velocity of losses and can result in losses to the fund that exceed the amount originally invested.

-Investment company risk: Investments in open- or closed-end investment companies, including exchangetraded funds, involve certain risks.
+Investment company risk: Investments in open- or closed-end investment companies, including ETFs, involve certain risks.
 The shares of other investment companies are subject to the management fees and other expenses of those companies, and the purchase of shares of some investment companies requires the payment of sales loads and (in the case of closed-end investment companies) sometimes substantial premiums above the value of such companies' portfolio securities.